Great Western Woodlands: Flora

-According to the Herbarium of Western Australia's records, there are 3,314 flowering plant species from 119 different families and over 4,200 different taxa (which includes undescribed species, subspecies, hybrids and varieties) recorded so far for the Great Western Woodlands.
+According to the Herbarium of Western Australia's records, there are 3,314 flowering plant species from 119 families and over 4,200 taxa (including undescribed species, subspecies, hybrids and varieties) recorded so far for the Great Western Woodlands.
 It is estimated that almost half of these species are endemic to the south west of Australia.
-This floristic diversity can be attributed in part to the wide range of habitats throughout the region, from heavy soil valley floors, to sandplain, salt lakes, granite hills, banded ironstone hills, greenstone belt mosaics and many others.
+This diversity can be attributed in part to the wide range of habitats throughout the region, from heavy soil valley floors, to sandplain, salt lakes, granite hills, banded ironstone hills, greenstone belt mosaics and many others.
 Each of these environments provides the conditions for unique types of flora.
 The amount of plant diversity in the Great Western Woodlands is comparable to the plant diversity in Canada, a country more than 60 times the size of this region.